linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Troubleshooting Tips**

 - **No Pushbullet notification?**
   - Double-check the **Pushbullet API token** and **device ID**.
-Make sure the device is connected to Pushbullet and can receive notifications.
+Ensure your device is connected and receiving notifications.

 - **Invalid OTP?**
-  - Ensure that the OTP displayed matches the OTP you input during the login process.
+  - Ensure that the OTP displayed on the device matches the one entered during login.

 - **SSH login not working?**
-  - Verify that `ForceCommand` is set correctly in the SSH configuration and that the script is executable.
+  - Verify that `ForceCommand` is correctly set in the SSH configuration and that the script is executable.

 - **No response from Pushbullet?**
-  - Ensure that Pushbullet is running properly on the second device and is receiving notifications.
+  - Ensure Pushbullet is running on the second device and that it is receiving notifications.

 ---

 ### **Conclusion**

-This guide helps you set up a secure SSH login process that combines OTP authentication with approval
+This updated guide provides a streamlined SSH login process with OTP and approval via Pushbullet notifications.
+This enhances security by adding a second layer of authentication and offers a user-friendly approval process directly from your second device

- via a Pushbullet notification.
-The approval process is streamlined by enabling the user to tap **Yes** or **No** directly on their second device, improving security and usability.

 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 Here’s a corrected and revised version of the implementation, ensuring proper functionality and best practices for integrating Twilio and Duo Security for phone call-based SSH login: